 Even a small celebration with food can be a special pat on the back.
 Tell someone they have done a good job and then tell them to redouble their efforts can come across as self-servicing and cynical.

-By opening more communication channels with your employees, this will allow for there to be more transparency when giving honest feedback.
+By opening more communication channels with your employees, will allow for there to be more transparency when giving honest feedback.
 You want to keep your employees happy, so give them a choice with how they might be rewarded.

 It creates healthy competition so other employees can challenge themselves.